Coed y Cerrig National Nature Reserve, near Abergavenny

 You can check-in via the NHS app when entering one of our buildings – scan the QR-code on the NHS Covid-19 poster on site.

 Fforest Fawr is the stunning backdrop to Castell Coch, a famous castle nestled in the trees above the village of Tongwynlais.

 This beautiful woodland is frequently used as a film location for productions ranging from Welsh historical dramas to children's TV programmes.

 The forest has an industrial history and there are some impressive deep holes left by iron mining here.

-There are two trails to the castle and a sculpture trail for children.
+There are two trails to the castle.

 Part of the Taff Trail, a long distance route for walkers and cyclists from Cardiff Bay to Brecon, passes through Fforest Fawr.